 Today we’re commemorating the anniversary of a treaty that doesn't exist.
 By “doesn't exist,” I don’t mean that it was in effect for a while but then got superseded by another treaty.
 I mean it never came into effect.
 I mean its terms were so unacceptable to so many European powers—states that hadn’t even participated in the war that preceded it, mind you—that they called a Europe-wide congress to block it from coming into effect and to negotiate a replacement.
 That’s the Treaty of San Stefano.

-You can't have a treaty without some precipitating incident or reason for negotiating it (I mean I guess you could but that would be weird), and in this case the precipitating incident was a war between the Ottoman Empire and the Russian Empire that had begun in April 1877.
+You can’t have a treaty without some precipitating incident or reason for negotiating it (I mean I guess you could but that would be weird), and in this case the precipitating incident was a war between the Ottoman Empire and the Russian Empire that had begun in April 1877.
 You rarely have a war without something precipitating that, and in this case there were at least two precipitating factors, the Crimean War and the rise of Balkan nationalism.
 The Crimean War part is fairly simple.
-For one thing, Russia lost that war and was hoping to get back at least some of the territory (mostly around the Danube) as well as its great power prestige.
-For another thing, the Ottoman Empire was forced to agree that its Christian subjects would have equal rights alongside its Muslim subjects, a pledge that was dicey from a religious perspective and that the Ottomans only ever partially fulfilled.
+For one thing, Russia lost that war and was hoping to get back at least some of the territory (mostly around the Danube) it had forfeited as well as a bit of its great power prestige.
+For another thing, the Ottoman Empire was forced, as part of the settlement to that war, to agree that its Christian subjects would have equal rights alongside its Muslim subjects, a pledge that was dicey from a religious perspective and that the Ottomans only ever partially fulfilled.

 The war also highlighted the Ottoman Empire’s weaknesses and the degree to which some European powers (Britain and France) would go to keep other European powers (Russia and, to a lesser extent, Austria-Hungary) from picking away at it and upsetting the balance of power.
 Speaking of the balance of power, it wasn’t doing so hot by 1877, as first the Italian War of 1859 and then the Austro-Prussian War of 1866 and the German unification process undermined whatever aspects of the Vienna System had survived the Revolutions of 1848.
 In 1873 the leaders of Austria-Hungary, Germany, and Russia created the “Three Emperors’ League,” an alliance dreamed up by German Chancellor Otto von Bismarck mostly as a way to keep Austria and Russia from allying with France against Germany.
 Part of the League’s mandate was to make sure Eastern Europe, including the Balkans, remained under control, even (or especially) in case the Ottoman Empire were to collapse.

-The Russian-Ottoman war was part of a bigger situation known as the “Great Eastern Crisis,” which began in 1875 with a rebellion led primarily by ethnic Serbs in Herzegovina.
+The Russian-Ottoman war was part of a broader situation known as the “Great Eastern Crisis,” which began in 1875 with a rebellion led primarily by ethnic Serbs in Herzegovina.
 Feeling the same nationalist fervor that had fueled uprisings earlier in the century in Serbia and Montenegro, both of which had by now achieved de facto if not outright independence from the Ottomans, rebels began their uprising in the summer of 1875, and it quickly spread to Bosnia and to the region of Raška, which is mostly part of Serbia today.
 They were aided by the Serbian and Montenegrin governments, which both wound up declaring war on the Ottomans in mid-1876.
 Meanwhile, in the spring of 1876 another rebellion broke out in Bulgaria.
-We’ve talked about these uprisings elsewhere, but the upshot is that the overwhelmed Ottomans were forced to turn to irregular militias to put them down, and that led to some horrific consequences in terms of loss of life.
-Tens of thousands of people were massacred in Bulgaria, for example, drying up any well of support the Ottomans might have had with Britain and France and triggering a much wider conflict.
+We’ve talked about these uprisings elsewhere, but the upshot is that the overwhelmed Ottomans were forced to turn to untrained and uncontrolled militias to put them down, and that led to some horrific consequences in terms of loss of life.
+Those irregular fighters massacred tens of thousands of people in Bulgaria, for example, drying up any well of support the Ottomans might have had with Britain and France and triggering a much wider conflict.

 Finally remembering that whole “we don’t want Russia to conquer the Ottoman Empire” thing that had animated them during the Crimean War, Britain and France stepped in to put a halt to things in early 1878.
 They pressured Russia into accepting the Ottomans’ surrender, and Britain sent a fleet to Constantinople to stop the advancing Russian army from taking the Ottoman capital.
 The Ottomans stopped at San Stefano (known today as Yeşilköy), on the western outskirts of the city, and as you can no doubt tell from the name that’s where they and the Ottomans drew up their treaty, which they signed on March 3.